streamyourcare/streamyourcare/docs/tools/web/README.md

 ### Community & Networking Tools

 * [PatientsLikeMe](https://www.patientslikeme.com/) - A social media app for sharing regular updates with people that share your condition.

+* [Testimonial.to](https://testimonial.to/) - Platform that enables your community to share their experiences with you online and how your content or influence has impacted them.

 ### Assistant & Companion